 Talking about being at the right time in the right place: each user will come out with their own experience.
 And that’s why segmentation is king for in-app notifications.

 Users might struggle with the product from time to time, so your message better comes in handy (always showcase its purpose).
 Also, users have proven to get easily irritated by over-talkative apps, so keep it simple and right to the point.
-Saying too much can be counter-productive to keeping users engaged.
+Saying too much can be counter-productive to keeping users engaged and can even frustrate users.

 You want users to have a great experience every time they engage with your app.
 So, you need users to have a favorable response to your notifications.
 An in-app notification should feel like a natural part of your product: to help, mentor, and advise users.